Last Updated On: February 18th, 2020

 These pruning shears we are recommending are best for any plant material that measures up to an inch in diameter and the ones we've been using for years.
 Perfect for your daisies!

-Blanket Flower: Why We're Featuring This Plant For You
+Blanket Flower: Why You Should Plant Them

 First, what's not to love about these drought-tolerant perennials?
 They're colorful and need very little water.